 Bidders make great volunteers.
 Even before the auction ends thank the current volunteers.
 If the auction has a party or gala identify and thank volunteers in a simple or special way.
 List the volunteers on a poster or in the bid book, ask them to stand during part of the presentation, hand them a flower upon leaving- get creative.
 Small gestures go a long way in retaining volunteers.
 After the auction keep them posted on the success.
 Be open to new ideas and match the volunteer with a job they feel comfortable with.
 Corporate volunteer grants are programs where companies provide monetary grants to organizations where employees volunteer regularly.
 Expanding the volunteer base is good business sense.

 If you are not organized take this opportunity to get organized.
 If you used a program like Auctria to run the auction fundraiser use the data in a positive manner.
 Upload to a favorite donor management program or email system.
 Don’t have one?
 Get one!
 Mailchimp is a favorite for ease of use in making professional looking emails and in uploading emails, scheduling & automating campaigns.
 Another favorite tool is Vlink for schools is vlink.
 Vlink is not just a website but a tool to manage events, calendars, volunteers, and emails.

 Save the Date for the Next Event

-Always maintain a current timeline of the next events and share.
+Always maintain a current timeline of the next events and share them.
 If the auction is the marquee event and the date has already been chosen announce it at the current event.
-Upcoming events that are related to the cause including: volunteer opportunities, upcoming publicity, news.
-Don’t just share, shout it out and ask other to share!
+Upcoming events that are related to the cause including volunteer opportunities, upcoming publicity, news.
+Don’t just share, shout it out and ask others to share!
 Promote all upcoming events with lead time and details.